8 things to know about Arizona car insurance requirements

 We’ll give you the basics and answer some questions we’ve gotten as anAZ car insurance company.
 1. What is the minimum car insurance coverage in Arizona?

 Like other states, Arizona requires drivers to have certain car insurance coverages.
 Meaning, if you’re only seeking the necessary coverage in Arizona when it comes to your auto insurance, let’s fill you in.

 In the Grand Canyon State, you are only required to have liability insurance.
 Seems simple enough, right?
 Here are three things you need to know about Arizona’s minimum insurance coverages:

-You must maintain a minimum of $25,000 in bodily injury liability coverage for one person and $50,000 for two people.
+You must maintain a minimum of $25,000 in bodily injury liability coverage for one person and $50,000 per accident.

 You must maintain a minimum of $15,000 in property damage liability coverage.

 If you’re not sure if you only want to opt for minimum coverage, consider taking a look at Arizona Department of Insurance and Financial Institutions resources.
 They provide educational tools to help you determine the right coverage for you and your situation.

 2. What is considered full coverage auto insurance in Arizona?